 To apply to osteopathic medical school, you must go through the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS), which has a centralized application similar to AMCAS.
-Their application can be completed online through their website at https://aacomas.aacom.org.
+Their application can be completed online through their website.
 Applications may be submitted in early June; as with allopathic schools, it is very important to apply early.
 Swarthmore College uses the National Clearinghouse to transmit your transcripts to both AMCAS and AACOMAS.
 There are instructions on how to access the Clearinghouse "order transcript" service on the Registrar's website for both current students and alums.
 (See the AACOMAS website for rules regarding foreign transcripts.)
 You must also send your MCAT scores to AACOMAS by using the MCAT online THx system.
 As with AMCAS schools, individual osteopathic schools will send you a secondary application to fill out and return with an application fee.

 Texas College of Osteopathic Medicine is the one exception.
 You submit an application to the Texas Medical and Dental Schools Application Service for entry to this school.

 It is very important to osteopathic schools that candidates know something about osteopathic medicine, and demonstrate that they are committed to its principles, not simply applying as an easier-to-get-into alternative.
 Some require or strongly prefer a letter of recommendation from a practicing DO, in addition to the Health Sciences Committee letter of recommendation.
-(The requirements of each osteopathic school are listed on the AACOM website at http://www.aacom.org/about/colleges/Pages/default.aspx.)
-If you think that you may be interested in this option but have not had exposure to osteopathic medicine, it makes sense to contact a DO and spend some time with him/her at work.
+If you think that you may be interested in this option but have not had exposure to osteopathic medicine, contact a DO and spend some time with him/her at work.
 You will find DOs in nearly all medical settings.

 d.
 MD-PhD and other Joint Degree Programs